 What is the feeling of a number?
 Nothing?|

-A number is a cold and mere mathematical fact, a constructed unique name for every given count, it has no feeling of its own.
+A number is a cold and mere mathematical fact, a constructed unique name for any given count, it has no feeling of its own.

 Still we attribute our feelings even to numbers, when there is a connection, symbolic or otherwise, that means something to us.
 In China lots of numbers have symbolic meaning, like 8 means success, everyone knows it, because the two words are homophonous in Chinese.
 I knew a Chinese entrepreneur named Claire that named her company C888.
 She had some feelings about that number.